 2020 Widespread availability of hacked firmware following imposition by tractor manufacturer John Deere of software locks trying to prevent farmers fixing their own tractors

 2021 France brings a repairability index into legislation.
 It ranks products according to ease of fixability, aiming for a 60 percent repair rate for electronics within five years.
 A 2024 durability index is planned.

 2021 The New York Senate passes right-to-repair legislation with overwhelming bipartisan support.

 2021 US President Joe Biden issues a right-to-repair executive order that encourages the Federal Trade Commission to issue rules on manufacturers to enable consumers to repair their own goods.

-2023 Apple reverses it’s position and now supports California’s right to repair bill which then passed into law (September).
+Apple reversed its position to now support California’s right to repair bill which subsequently passed into law on October 12th.
 Manufacturers must make repair materials available for a set period after the product is last manufactured.
 Cities, counties, makerspaces, local repairers can all bring cases against non-compliant manufacturers

 Quebec amends their Consumer Protection legislation to ban planned obsolescence and give consumers a right to repair

 Lenovo announce a plan that, “by 2025, more than 80 percent of the repair parts will be repaired again so that they they enter into the circular economy to reduce the impact to the environment.”
 More than 80% of their devices will be repairable by customers